jevans321/Lease-Takeover/Readme.md

-# Web Application for Housing Rental Lease Takeovers
+# Web App for Housing Rental Lease Takeovers

 ## App Description
 A platform facilitating the takeover of housing rental leases for tenants seeking early termination.
 This service connects them with individuals looking for short-term leases, allowing for a smooth transition and lease handover.